ysabum/Software-Assurance/Project_Proposal.md

 Overall, Bitwarden's History shows the regular independent audits, responsible disclosure, quick fixes, and continuous engineering improvements to keep the user data safe.

+## **License, Contribution Procedures, and Contributor Agreements**

+### **License**
+The Bitwarden clients repository is distributed under the **GNU General Public License version 3 (GPL-3.0)**.
+This license guarantees end users the freedom to run, study, share, and modify the software.
+However, it also enforces the principle of “copyleft,” which requires that any redistributed versions or derivative works remain licensed under GPL-3.0.
+In practice, this ensures that improvements made by the community remain open and available to all users.

+### **Contribution Procedures**
+Bitwarden maintains a structured workflow for external contributions, documented in its Contributing Guide:

+1. **Repository Forking and Branching:**  Contributors fork the repository and develop changes in a feature branch.
+2. **Coding Standards:** Submissions must comply with project style guidelines, include descriptive commit messages, and, when applicable, provide automated test coverage and documentation updates.
+3. **Pull Request Submission:** Once ready, contributions are submitted as a Pull Request (PR).
+Maintainers then evaluate technical soundness, adherence to guidelines, and alignment with the project’s objectives.
+4. **Review and Merge:** After feedback and necessary revisions, approved PRs are merged into the main codebase.

+### **Contributor Agreements**
+To safeguard intellectual property rights and project integrity, Bitwarden requires contributors to acknowledge its Contributor License Agreement (CLA).
+The CLA confirms that contributors either own the code they submit or have the legal right to license it, thereby allowing Bitwarden to incorporate the contribution without legal ambiguity.
+This process provides clarity for both contributors and maintainers, ensuring that the project can confidently integrate external work.

 ## Project Reflections
 Initially, we had difficulty finding a time that we could all meet to discuss our team roles and software choices as we had a lot of conflicting schedules with other classes and/or work.
 Additionally, our team had some confusion in choosing an OSS that was in need of software assurance.
 However, as a testament to our teamwork, we were successfully able to find a time slot that worked for all our members, as well as, with some discussion with our professor, find an OSS that matched all of our team member's interests.